 The project enhanced the lower one-half mile of Ball Creek by maximizing floodplain connectivity to the river and stream, planting riparian vegetation, producing a more natural stream meander pattern, and removing a partial fish passage barrier.
 Three barriers to fish migration were removed and 1,000 linear feet of new stream channel was constructed featuring a log jam at the confluence of Ball Creek and the Puyallup River.

-The Calistoga Setback Levee Project removed approximately 3,803 linear feet of existing levee located along the right (east) bank of the Puyallup River between RM 20.6 and 21.2.
-A new armored levee (3,839 feet) was constructed and set back to the east encompassing an area of approximately 1,279,719 square feet.
+The Calistoga/Ken Wolfe Setback Levee Project removed approximately 3,803 linear feet of existing levee located along the right (east) bank of the Puyallup River between RM 20.6 and 21.2.
+A new armored levee (3,839 feet) was constructed and set back to the east encompassing an area of approximately 29.4 acres.
 The project helped to promote channel migration of the Puyallup River and reconnect it to existing wetlands, as well as a pond and some low-lying riparian woodlands.

-The long term goals of the Alward Road Project include removal of nearly 9,000 linear feet of existing levee to reconnect the Carbon River left bank floodplain and creation of 150 acres of off-channel habitat.
+The long-term goals of the Alward Road Project include removal of nearly 9,000 linear feet of existing levee to reconnect the Carbon River left bank floodplain and creation of 150 acres of off-channel habitat.
 An armored levee would be constructed and set back from the Carbon River to the south, encompassing an area of approximately 142 acres.
 The project intends to improve flood protection, maximize storage volume at low frequency events, promote increased channel complexity and multi-channel reaches, and maximize habitat diversity and use.
 Pierce County will need to acquire 81 properties for this project.
-As of December 2019, 54 properties have been acquired and 27 properties remain.
+As of November 2020, 61 properties have been acquired and 20 properties remain.